 There are many attributes of your Java environment that can be adjusted.
 Basic things like Garbage Collection (GC), the processes by which Java manages memory, can have a dramatic effect on the performance of your Java virtual machines (JVM).

 The key is that with careful tuning, your apps can run dramatically faster without the need for system investments.

-With Nastel Cybench you can speed-test each element of your Java app (Micro benchmarks) and store the results, allowing you to compare how your app performs for different platform, library and configuration choices.
+With Nastel Cybench you can speed-test each element of your Java app (Micro benchmarks) and store the results, allowing you to compare how your app performs for a different platform, library, and configuration choices.
 You can then compare this different benchmark, document what is most effective, and provide these results to your team as documented evidence of the choices you made.

 There is no faster way to get to documented optimal performance for Java apps than Nastel CyBench.

 Try it for yourself (for free) here.

 Nastel Technologies is the global leader in Integration Infrastructure Management (i2M).
 It helps companies achieve flawless delivery of digital services powered by integration infrastructure by delivering Middleware Management, Monitoring, Tracking, and Analytics to detect anomalies, accelerate decisions, and enable customers to constantly innovate, to answer business-centric questions, and provide actionable guidance for decision-makers.
 It is particularly focused on IBM MQ, Apache Kafka, Solace, TIBCO EMS, ACE/IIB and also supports RabbitMQ, ActiveMQ, Blockchain, IOT, DataPower, MFT and many more.